torvalds/linux/Documentation/arch/arm/sa1100/lart.rst

 ====================================
-Linux Advanced Radio Terminal (LART)
+GNU/Linux Advanced Radio Terminal (LART)
 ====================================

 The LART is a small (7.5 x 10cm) SA-1100 board, designed for embedded